sbonnar7/API_Practice_Star_Wars_Uber/README.md

-# Star Wars Uber
+# Star Wars Uber :milky_way: 	:star2:

 ## Introduction

-'Star Wars Uber' is my submission for Assignment 2 'Python' for the CFG Degree Program.
-This project is a console app that interacts with the [Star Wars Swapi API](https://swapi.dev/api/starships/) and asks users to input their preference for their next trip across the galaxy.
+'Star Wars Uber' is  This project is a console app that interacts with the [Star Wars Swapi API](https://swapi.dev/api/starships/) and asks users to input their preference for their next trip across the galaxy.

 ## Features